About our tech

 How does HALT compare to SCWO?

-Can you provide more information on the reagent?
+Can you provide more information on the reagent (alkaline amendment)?

-We use a cheap caustic amendment to drive effective PFAS destruction.
+We use an inexpensive and widely available caustic amendment to drive effective PFAS destruction, typically sodium hydroxide (NaOH).